Koukyosyumei/AIJack/aivalut/README.md

 >>Select * From a Join b On aid Eq bid Where ascore Geq 1
 ```

-The main feature of AIValut is that it can internally train and debug a ML model with SQL-like Query.
+The main feature of AIValut is that it can internally train and debug an ML model with SQL-like Query.

 ```bash
 # Training Logistic Regression